-Microsoft’s latest consoles, the Xbox Series X and Series S have released, which means you’ll want a good wireless headset that won’t restrict your movements to pair with these next-gen consoles.
-As a result, we have reviewed the best Xbox Series X wireless headsets.
+Microsoft’s consoles, the Xbox Series X and Series S are quite popular, and almost every Xbox fanatic has one of them.
+If you’re a proud owner, you’ll want a good wireless headset that won’t restrict your movements to pair with these consoles.
+We have reviewed the best Xbox Series X wireless headsets.

 Additionally, to make your decision a bit easier, we’ve included a wide variety of Xbox Series X and Series S wireless headsets options based on performance, comfort, and aesthetics so that you can simply choose the right one for you based on your budget and aesthetics.
 Let’s not waste any more time, and take a look at them.

 SpecificationsAcoustic Design: Closed Back | Wireless: Yes | Weight: 371g | Drivers: 40mm | Compatibility: Xbox Series X, Series S, Xbox One, PC, Mobile, Switch, VR

 - • Designed and built for the Xbox Series X

 This year SteelSeries has been on a roll with their headset models releases, and the Arctis 9X is certainly one worth looking at if you own or plan to get one of Microsoft’s consoles.
 It gets you all the nice things SteelSeries have to offer but keeps the price a bit lower than the Pro models in the lineup.

 The best thing about these is definitely the comfort.
 The padding on the earcups is brilliant, as it’s pretty thick and very breathable, and the suspended headband design makes things even better.
 You can adjust the headband, too, so you’re going to get a great fit.